Philippe Myers: Tampa Bay Lightning

 Following a tough first season with the Predators, on July 3, 2022, Myers was traded to the Tampa Bay Lightning along with Grant Mismash in exchange for Ryan McDonagh.
 On August 26, 2022, his contract was extended by one year for $1.4 million.

+Toronto Maple Leafs

+As a free agent from the Lightning, Myers was signed to a one-year, two-way contract with the Toronto Maple Leafs on July 2, 2024.
+He played his first game with the Leafs on October 26, 2024.

 International play

 Myers first represented Canada on the international stage at the 2017 World Junior Championships, held in Montreal-Toronto, Canada.
 He registered 3 assists in just 4 games as Canada claimed the Silver Medal as the host nation, losing the final to the United States.
 Partway through the tournament, Myers sustained an injury from Minnesota Wild prospect Luke Kunin that put him out of commission for the rest of the WJC.

 Myers was a late inclusion to join Team Canada at the 2019 World Championships underway in Slovakia on May 15, 2019.
 Recalled to the squad as an injury replacement for Brandon Montour, Myers made his full international debut in a 5–2 round-robin victory over France on May 16, 2019.
 Myers helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
 He finished the tournament posting 1 assist from the blueline in 7 games.